WHAT IS GOD’S AGAPE LOVE

 Had God withdrawn any part of His sustaining upkeep, the planet would have self-destructed from the first moment that sin was introduced.
 God will continue to send all the blessings He possibly can, until the last ray of His love is blocked or rejected by a world gone awry.

-But even then, God’s agape love continues unabated, for one day He will renew and restore all things to its original splendor:
+But even then, God’s agape love continues unabated, for one day He will renew and restore all things to its original splendour:

 And I saw a new heaven and a new earth (Revelation 21:1).